Ineptitech/pterrible-issues/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here.

 **Your Information**
-Discord tag or email that we can use to follow-up with you for further information.
+Discord tag or email that we can use to follow up with you for further information.
+Testers who provide valuable feedback will be grandfathered into the full release at a discounted rate or for free, at our discretion.